AndreiBrandes/terraform-workflow/README.md

+GitOps!
 Deploy a simple nginx website to AWS EKS using Terraform and HELM, all triggered by GitHub Actions

 How to use: